MrAntares/roBrowserLegacy/doc/Start.md

 For development purposes (modifying the source/testing) skip this section and set in the roBrowser config: `development: true,`.
 In development mode roBrowser will use the files directly from `src/`.
 - Access `http://localhost:8000/tools/build/index.html` with your browser
   ![](img/start-tools.png)
-- click on "Online", compilation should takes around 10secs, if it run forever there might be an issue.
+- click on "Online", compilation should take around 10~30secs.
+If it runs longer than 2 minutes there might be an issue.
 - click on "Thread"
 - place `Online.js`and `ThreadEventHandler.js` files under Ragna.roBrowser `root` directory